abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

     after the decimal point.
 For example, the number 0.01 is expressed by 0000000001|0001, and the number 0.00245 is expressed by 0011110101|0010
   - Error rate matrix is **not** symmetric, so off-diagonal upper and lower halves of matrix returned.
-Upper half is returned in the same order of row/column indexes returned from CONNECTIVITY metadata request (row-wise), lower half returned with equivalent row/column indexes flipped (column-wise)
+Upper half row is returned in the same order of row/column indexes returned from CONNECTIVITY metadata request (row-wise).
+    Each row return is followed by column return from lower half with same index, before moving to the next upper half row.
   - **Must** have knowledge of CONNECTIVITY metadata in order to map the error rate values to appropriate qubits